JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 #### 1.3.5.1 Premodelling Data Description <a class="anchor" id="1.3.5.1"></a>

 1. Training data included **2880 augmented images** representing 80% of the dataset.
-2. Validation data included **720 non-augmented images** representing 20% of the dataset.
+2. Validation data included **720 original images** representing 20% of the dataset.
 3. Candidate models were formulated using common layers as follows:
     * 3.1 **Convolutional Layer** - extracts features from input images using convolutional filters
     * 3.2 **Maximum Pooling Layer** - Reduces spatial dimensions and downsamples feature maps